Oriental rug: Intra- and intercultural contexts

 Four "social layers" of carpet production can be distinguished: Rugs were woven simultaneously by and for nomads, rural villages, towns, and the royal court.
 Rural village, and nomad carpet designs represent independent artistic traditions.
 Elaborate rug designs from court and town were integrated into village and nomadic design traditions by means of a process termed stylization.
 When rugs are woven for the market, the weavers adapt their production in order to meet the customers' demands, and to maximize their profit.
-As is the case with Oriental rugs, adaptation to the export market has brought forth devastating effects on the culture of rug weaving.
+As is the case with Oriental rugs, adaptation to the export market has had devastating effects on the culture of rug weaving.
 In the case of Turkmen carpet weavers, globalization has alienated many weavers from their own forms of artistic expression and their cultural heritage is now on the global market.
 The (Western) market's desire for 'authenticity' in Oriental carpets has led to a revival of old traditions in more recent years.